rickballard/CoPolitic/funders/MaxBarry.md

 # Max Barry

+> Fiction as civic rehearsal—making systems legible to the public.

 **Philosophical frame**
 Fiction as civic rehearsal: exploring power, systems, and language to reveal failure modes and possibilities.